wildlyinaccurate/wildlyinaccurate.github.io/_posts/2011-11-16-simple-nested-sets-in-doctrine-2.markdown

     // Getters and setters ...

 }</pre>

-<p>Next, the RecursiveCategoryIterator class.
-I have written this to interface with Doctrine's Collection object, but it could easily be re-written to work with native PHP arrays (see <a href="http://www.php.net/manual/en/class.recursiveiterator.php#106034">this note</a> in the PHP manual for an example of a RecursiveIterator class that uses native arrays).</p>
+Next, the RecursiveCategoryIterator class.
+I have written this to interface with Doctrine's Collection object, but it could easily be re-written to work with native PHP arrays (see [this note](http://www.php.net/manual/en/class.recursiveiterator.php#106034) in the PHP manual for an example of a RecursiveIterator class that uses native arrays).

 <pre class="highlight-php">namespace Entity;

 use Doctrine\Common\Collections\Collection;